uclahs-cds/package-moPepGen/docs/vignette.md

 ### Target-Decoy Database

 Most search engines expect a target-decoy database as input to estimate false discovery rate (FDR).
-We provide a `decoyFasta` command, that takes a variant peptide database and add decoy sequences with either `reverse` or `shuffle` algorithm.
+We provide a `decoyFasta` command, that takes a variant peptide database and adds decoy sequences with either the `reverse` or `shuffle` algorithm.

 ```shell
 moPepGen decoyFasta \